Amrithnath/Astro-portfolio/README.md

 1. Create a feature branch from `main`
 2. Make your changes
-3. Run tests locally: `pnpm test`
+3. Test locally: `pnpm build` and `pnpm preview`
-4. Format code: `pnpm format`
-5. Commit and push your changes
+4. Commit and push your changes
-6. Create a Pull Request
+5. Create a Pull Request
-7. Automated tests will run
+6. Automated tests will run
-8. Merge after approval and passing tests
+7. Merge after approval and passing tests

 ## 📄 License